AugustsK/newsify/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+### `cd backend && yarn start`

+Starts backend service (used to fetch data, as RSS feeds to not implement CORS headers).

+You have to install npm packages in backend directory too.

 ### `yarn test`